Gupyzer0/Spacelines-Progression/README.md

 # Bluedog Design Bureau Contracts
 Contract pack for the Bluedog Design Bureau parts using the JNSQ mod.
+** Still not finished **

 ### This mod builds on top of these wonderful mods:
 * History of Spaceflight contract pack (Forked).